Antideuteron/DirectX_GameEngine/README.md

 Therefor a smooth running along the walls isn't given.

 ## Known *Bugs*
-When colliding with the *barrier* object and lokking down/up, the player can move towards its center because the rotation of the camera is translated onto the OBB Volume.
+When colliding with the *barrier* object and looking down/up, the player can move towards its center because the rotation of the camera is translated onto the OBB Volume.
 When lokking down/up slows down movement speed.